Home » Southern Comfort Food » Squash Croquettes

 Easy Squash Croquettes Recipe

-• Squash – Shred the squash you’ll need around 4-5 medium squash.
-Blot the shredded squash with paper towels to remove excess moisture.
+• Prep the Yellow Squash – Shred the squash with a box grater or food processor.
+You’ll need around 4-5 medium squash.
+Blot with paper towels to remove any excess moisture.

-• Mix-ins – Add the self-rising flour, grated Parmesan, chopped chives, seasoned salt, garlic powder, cumin, black pepper and cayenne.
-Mix well.
+• Filling and Spices – Add the self-rising flour, Parmesan, chives, seasoned salt, garlic powder, cumin, black pepper and cayenne.
+Fold together.
+(The flour and bread crumbs ensure they hold together and won’t get soggy.)

-• Prepare Skillet – Heat oil and a butter in a non-stick skillet.
+• Prepare Skillet – Heat oil and a butter in a large skillet.

 Squash Croquettes